attributes-unlimited/html-au/README.md

 # HTML-AU
 HTML-AU is inspired by HTMX.
-Instead of rendering HTML on the server like HTMX, HTML-AU uses client side JavaScript native customElements to generate html.
+Instead of rendering HTML on the server like HTMX, HTML-AU uses client-side JavaScript native customElements to generate HTML.

 Uses the fundamentals of get and post to pass data between attributes and components or attributes and the server.